Solvable and Nilpotent Matroids: Realizability and Irreducible Decomposition of Their Associated Varieties: Introduction

-{\bf Related work.} We now comment on some related works.
-In Definition~\ref{k2}, we introduce the notion of \textit{nilpotent matroids}, which extends the family of forest point-line configurations, introduced in \cite{clarke2021matroid}, to higher dimensions.
-Theorem~\ref{nil rea} proves that nilpotent matroids are realizable, thereby generalizing \textup{\cite[Proposition~5.7]{clarke2021matroid}}, which established the realizability of forest point-line configurations.
-Furthermore, \textup{\cite[Theorem~5.11]{clarke2021matroid}} established that for forest point-line configurations without points of degree greater than two, the matroid variety and the circuit variety coincide.
-In Theorem~\ref{je}, we extend this result by proving that for nilpotent paving matroids without points of degree greater than two, the matroid variety and the circuit variety are also identical.
-Moreover, Theorem~\ref{gc 3} provides the defining equations of matroid varieties associated with forest point-line configurations, even when points of degree greater than two appear.
+We regard the empty set as irreducible in the Zariski topology; therefore, our statement does not imply that all rank-three solvable matroids are realizable, which is certainly not the case.
+For instance, the non-Pappus matroid is a non-realizable solvable matroid of rank three; see Figure~1(b) in \textup{\cite{rosen2020algebraic}} and the discussion therein for further details.

-In Definition~\ref{m7}, we introduce the notion of \textit{solvable matroids}, which extends the family of inductively connected line arrangements, presented in \cite{nazir2012connectivity}, to higher dimensions.
-Theorem~\ref{ñk} establishes that for a solvable matroid $M$ with $\Gamma_{M}^{0}\neq \emptyset$, the closure $\closure{\Gamma_{M}^{0}}$ constitutes an irreducible component of $V_{M}$.
-This result generalizes \textup{\cite[Proposition~3.3]{nazir2012connectivity}}, which demonstrated the irreducibility of matroid varieties associated with inductively connected line arrangements.
-Additionally, Theorem~\ref{rea} proves the realizability of special matroids $M$ with $P_{M}=\emptyset$, generalizing \textup{\cite[Proposition~4.24]{Fatemeh4}}, where the realizability of paving matroids without points of degree greater than two was established.
+{\bf Related work.} We now discuss some related works.
+The families of nilpotent and solvable matroids generalize the notions of forest configurations and inductively connected line arrangements from \cite{clarke2021matroid} and \cite{nazir2012connectivity}, respectively.
+Theorem~\ref{nil rea} establishes the realizability of nilpotent matroids, thereby generalizing \textup{\cite[Proposition~5.7]{clarke2021matroid}}, which proved the realizability of forest configurations.
+Furthermore, \textup{\cite[Theorem~5.11]{clarke2021matroid}} established that for forest configurations without points of degree greater than two, the matroid variety and the circuit variety coincide.
+In Theorem~\ref{je}, we extend this result to the family of nilpotent paving matroids without points of degree greater than two.
+Moreover, Theorem~\ref{gc 3} provides the defining equations of matroid varieties associated with forest configurations, even when points of degree greater than two appear.
+Moreover, the families of nilpotent and solvable matroids play a role in the study of hypergraph variety decompositions; see Section~\ref{applications}.